ZTiKnl/sara/README.md

 It runs in Node.js on a Raspberry Pi 3B, but should be able to run on earlier versions as well as other linux distro
 It has some internal commands, but can be extended through a self-made plugin system

+**Hearing works**
 Voice commands can be sent to the command line for editing, or immediately be processed without user intervention
 This option selection is currently hidden away in hearing.js, but will be in the commandline arguments and config.json soon

-**Voice output is functional, but not connected to responses**
-All output is currently sent to the prompt, NOT to the voice module
-I like to watch TV in the background while coding, and a voice speaking through that isn't nice
-I have since created arguments and config.json which can auto disable modules, so in the coming days I will connect voice as well as speech recognition
+**Voice works**
+Voice output works, but further testing is required
+On very long output, the speed appears to slow down, and different voices would be nice...

 **Vision works**
 There are no recognition functions or anything, all it does as of yet is take a picture every 15 seconds using a USB webcam

 Sara ignores the following words at sentence start:
 ```
 sara
 can you